- I was here: April 27th, 2013, and that year the flowering was already ending.

 The spectacular nature of the garden depends on:

 - The wisteria blossoming (fuji), which has already make this garden become famous.
-It is a type of climbing tree of the genus Wisteria, native of the east of Asia and the United States, that generates clusters of very dense flowers in white, violet or blue colors.
+It is a type of climbing tree of the genus Wisteria, native of eastern Asia and the United States, that generates clusters of very dense flowers in white, violet or blue colors.
 Its branches can grow more than one meter a year, and their trunks become real trees.
 In the Kawachi Fuji-en there are more than 150.
 Therefore, in spring it only opens at flowering time; maximum is between the end of April and the beginning of May.
 The first of May is the Golden Week, the biggest Japanese holiday; it is expected that the garden will be packed, but there’s no alternative.

 - There is also another interesting moment, since the garden happens to have more than 700 Japanese maples (momiji), which in autumn offers a beautiful show with its reddish leaves.